Quantitative nullhomotopy and the Hopf Invariant: Abstract

 \section{Abstract}

 Let $G: S^{4n-1} \rightarrow S^{2n}$ be a map with nonzero Hopf Invariant.
 Using the generalized Hopf invariant introduced by Haj\l{}asz, Schikorra and Tyson, we show that any null-homotopy $F: B^{4n} \rightarrow B^{2n+1}$ of $G$ with small $(2n+1)$-dilation must have large $(2n)$-dilation.
-In the limit, this gives a simple proof that a Lipschitz null-homotopy cannot have rank$(DF) \le 2n$ almost everywhere.
 Conversely, we show that these results are sharp by constructing smooth null-homotopies with arbitrarily small $(2n+1)$-dilation.